rdayton/django-student-tracker/README.rst

 URL Structure
 --------------

-URLs that modify the database **end in /** URLs that do not modify the database do not
+URLs that modify the database do not **end in a trailing slash /**  URLs that do not modify the database end in a /

 Settings
 --------